 Every July and August, the International Programmes team at ICE organises a variety of open-access Summer Programmes taught by leading Cambridge academics and guest subject specialists.
 The programmes attract adults of all ages and backgrounds from across the globe.
 You can stay in one of the Colleges or be non-residential.

 An alternative model of learning is Executive Education at the Cambridge Judge Business School, which designs and delivers high impact leadership and management development programmes to professionals and organisations from around the world.
-Programmes run all year round and range from intensive two-day programmes as well as longer two or three-week flagship residential programmes and many other formats and lengths designed according to the needs of different organisations.
+A 20% discount on the Open Programmes portfolio for University of Cambridge alumni is now avaialble.